Thursday 23rd April 2020

 He has a small, kept woman, who is trying to divorce him first chance she gets or at least outlive the bastard (perhaps accidentally, repeatedly, reversing over him in his double garage).
 He drives a saloon, or tank and has three kids in private schooling, and a dominatrix mistress in Colchester.
 Likes shooting wildlife, Thatcherite, casually racist and a businessman.
 Has a cottage in France and a dog called Gravel, or Gavel.

 These are perhaps the memes in life we encounter in our everyday, in certain fields.
 On one hand that public recognition can curb the behaviour, on the other it’s obvious everything ever could become a meme -the chav, the soccer mom, the footballer’s wife, the gangsta, the SJW, the bag lady, the A-Gay, the emo, the Guido, the hipster, the nerd, the geek, the stoner, the trailer park trash, the hillbilly, the Essex girl.
+The pigeon feeder.

 The Chinese tourist, the Brit Abroad, the Florida Man, the WASP, the Chelsea fan, the Sloane Ranger, the Scouser, the trainspotter, the truck driver, the art student, the tree hugger, the banker, the lawyer.
 It’s basically an acceptable form of social stereotype.